evalandgo/EVHighchartsBundle/README.md

     ev_highcharts:
         themes:
             - default : "@DemoAcmeBundle/Resources/public/js/default.json"
-            - red : "@DemoAcmeBundle/Resources/public/js/Themes/red.json"
+            - red : "@DemoAcmeBundle/Resources/public/js/red.json"
 ```

 If no theme is entered, a default theme will be applied.
-This can be redefined in the name of "default" as the example above.
+This theme can be redefined in the name of "default" as the example above.

 ## Usage example